This story mostly focuses on my grandfather, Victor, and father, Carl, although

 After Helen and Carl married, their first home was in Burns Addition, west of Iron River.

+Soon Carl left taxi driving and found a job in the construction of the Soo Locks.
+After six months there, he got another job at Lindahls lumber camp.
+On December 2, 1943, he and Helen had their first child, Albert.
+In Aug 1945 Carl and Helen bought 20 acres of land located kitty corner from his fathers farm.
+This was the southern end of Melvyn Matsons land which fronted on US2 and stretched back along Passamani Road.
 In 1945, Carl answered an advertisment for work for General Motors in Lower Michigan which promised better pay than he could get in Iron River.
 He went ahead to try out for the job of an assistant electrian in a GM engine plant in Saginaw.
 Having won the job, he found a rented apartment in the second story of a two story home for his family.
 In March Helen took Albert on the bus downstate, and Carl met them in St. Ignace.
 But life in the city was not attractive to them.
 They decided they would return to Iron River, where Proksch had promised him a job anytime he returned.
 Then, in summer of 1947, a U.P.
 Lure book arrived in the mail.
 This soft-covered, magazine-sized book contained photographs of Upper Peninsula senic areas and resort advertising, and was intended to lure tourists into the north woods.
-They were soon on the bus going north again and later always joked that the Lure book had lured them.
+They were soon on the bus going north again and later always joked that the Lure book had lured them. |

-After they got back to Rogers, they moved into Victor’s home.
+After they got back to Rogers, they moved into Victors home.
 Later Victor returned to Sweden for a visit of several months.
 Then, in October 1947, their second son Carl Jr. was born.
-The next summer, when Victor’s new bride Jenny arrived from Sweden, there wasn’t enough room in the old home.
+The next summer, when Victors new bride Jenny arrived from Sweden, there wasnt enough room in the old home.
 Carl and Victor began to construct a new house down the road on the land that Carl had bought from Matson.
-With two bedrooms, a kitchen, and combination living room-dining room it wasn’t big because they intended to convert it to a garage after building a larger home.
-But it was sufficiently finished that they could move in during the fall of 1948, even though they had to use an outhouse throughout the winter and take baths at Victor’s because the septic tank was not done.
+With two bedrooms, a kitchen, and combination living room-dining room it wasnt big because they intended to convert it to a garage after building a larger home.
+But it was sufficiently finished that they could move in during the fall of 1948, even though they had to use an outhouse throughout the winter and take baths at Victors because the septic tank was not done.

 In the old days, many working people helped make ends meet by farming one or two acres.
 Our friends the Demboski's kept cows in a shed behind the house, the Shamion's kept chickens, and grandpa Victor had geese as well as farm crops.
 One Friday evening in spring after getting paid, Carl helped old Martin Martinson who lived on US2 west of Rogers location to plow his small field.
-Carl drove Victor’s Allis-Chalmers tractor.
+Carl drove Victors Allis-Chalmers tractor.
 While he was driving, his wallet fell out of his pocket and was covered over by the dirt from the plow.
 It was gone for good; a search revealed nothing.
 Years later, another plowing of the field brought the wallet back up to the top.
 It had decaying bits and pieces of the $50 still in it.

 In November 1952, Carl and Helen had a daughter Terri Lee.
-They were still living in their “garage” which by then was too small.
+They were still living in their garage which by then was too small.
 So the next summer they set about expanding it with the help of friends.
 They added a large room which nearly doubled the floor space.
 The new room had a fireplace and a concrete-block basement.
 The basement was always damp but it provided a lot of work and storage space.
 The exterior was covered with tar paper which always made it look a little unfinished.

 In 1954 they sold two acres on the northeast corner of their land to Alfred Wodzinski in hopes that his children would provide playmates for their children.
-The Wodzinski’s and their children never did live there.
+The Wodzinskis and their children never did live there.
 Instead a house trailer on the lot was occupied by a succession of older people, the longest lasting of which was a childless Wodzinski sister.

 Carl had worked for the Proksch Lumber Company since returning from Saginaw to Iron River.
 He worked every day of the week and half a day on Saturday.
 His skill with math helped to guarantee customers that they got the right amounts and sizes of the materials they needed.
 Often customers would seek him out rather than be helped by anyone else who was there.
 But in 25 years, Proksch never provided any vacation.
 Carl complained often about the working conditions and the management.
 He belonged to a hod carriers union which had a local in Iron Mountain but they never did much to help him get raises or benefits.
 Even so he strongly favored unions because many working people had suffered in the time before there had been unions.

 He was a careful and conscientious worker.
 Still accidents could happen.
-Carl had long believed that Proksch’s band saw was dangerous; then one day while cutting a board for a customer he lost the tip of his little finger.
+Carl had long believed that Prokschs band saw was dangerous; then one day while cutting a board for a customer he lost the tip of his little finger.
 He was taken to Dr. Retallack who sewed it up without benefit of anesthesia.
-Proksch never compensated him for this because there wasn’t enough off.
+Proksch never compensated him for this because there wasnt enough off.
 The roots of the finger nail were still there so the nail would grow and have to be clipped.

 Evenings and weekends he would sometimes help people with home construction work.
-He aided many in the area, such as helping putting a basement under Eino Kataja’s house, building Ray Johnson’s new house, and interior remodeling for Eddie Demboski.
+He aided many in the area, such as helping putting a basement under Eino Katajas house, building Ray Johnsons new house, and interior remodeling for Eddie Demboski.

 Finally, in May 1972 he quit Proksch and went to work for Brandon Hill Supply, which was located west of town on US2.
 In October of that year, he bought Brandon Hill with two other men.
 Over the next several months, they began to build up the inventory to include lumber and renamed it the Hi-Way Lumber.
 Starting up the new business gave him a chance to try to do things the way he felt was best, but he and his partners had started with little capital and they always had a hard time keeping a sufficient inventory.
 During the following years Hi-Way Lumber continued to do business but it remained a stressful situation.